 Uniqueness of the technologies consists in the reduced use of aggressive chemical reagents and processes requiring high-temperature modes and overpressure, which will generally make it possible to obtain unique products with specified characteristics.
 With this, the load on the environment will be reduced in the area of production facilities; intensity of technological processes will increase, and, which is just as important, profitable production that fully complies with the requirements of the environmental protection legislation will be created.

 Cooperation with light industry enterprises from the Republic of Belarus, the Russian Federation, Ukraine, the Republic of Uzbekistan, etc.

 The use of enzymatic preparations is a promising method of optimization of tanning production processes.

-Enzymatic technologies of OOO “Ferment” in tanning production make it possible to intensify soaking and ashing processes, reduce introduction of chemical materials, increase the productivity of work and the output area of semi-finished products, as well as reduce costs of decontamination of used water; the combination of these factors gives a significant economic effect.
+Enzymatic technologies of LLC “Ferment” in tanning production make it possible to intensify soaking and ashing processes, reduce introduction of chemical materials, increase the productivity of work and the output area of semi-finished products, as well as reduce costs of decontamination of used water; the combination of these factors gives a significant economic effect.

 Soaking is a long process that requires introduction of a lot of chemical auxiliary agents.

 The use of enzymatic products in soaking processes makes it possible to significantly accelerate de-preservation of raw leather and prepare it for further process stages of tanning production.
 Inter-fibre substances and protein and carbohydrate complexes that are the main components of the subcutaneous tissue are removed from the secondary cuticle.
 As a result of irrigating and soluble proteins washing out in the process of soaking, the inner surface of structural elements of the dermis increases and its physico-chemical properties change.

 A properly watered hide becomes soft, flexible and able to interact well with chemical substances in the course of further processing.